 Get any dataset content (files/directories/subdatasets).

 This command only operates on dataset content.
-To obtain a new independent dataset from some source use the INSTALL command.
+To obtain a new independent dataset from some source use the CLONE command.

 By default this command operates recursively within a dataset, but not across potential subdatasets, i.e. if a directory is provided, all files in the directory are obtained.
 Recursion into subdatasets is supported too.
 If enabled, relevant subdatasets are detected and installed in order to fulfill a request.